Politics and Religion

 I want political leaders who realize we need to make it possible for business to generate wealth enough for workers to buy the essentials of a middle-class life, to benefit from their hard work and frugality and to take care of those of us in need.
-Mother Nature doesn't care whether our species survives or not.
-We all live on the same planet and their irresponsible actions impact the lives of my Grandchildren.
+Mother Nature doesn't care if our species survives.
+We all live on the same planet and irresponsible actions impact the lives of everyone.

-I want corporate leaders who realize this nation prospered because of the protestant work ethic and that everyone benefits when everyone is allowed to benefit from their honest hard work and frugality.
-In my opinion corporate leaders, like Jack Welch, who make it impossible for American workers to prosper from their hard work, steal their pensions and destroy their ability to earn a living by ship employment opportunities and their ill-gotten wealth overseas to avoid paying a fair share of what it costs to maintain this nation, are traitors.
-Being banished from this nation is too good for greedy men who engage in such un-American behavior.
+I want corporate leaders who realize this nation prospered because of the protestant work ethic and that everyone benefits when everyone benefits from their honest hard work and frugality.
+In my opinion corporate leaders, like Jack Welch, who make it impossible for American workers to prosper, steal pensions and destroy their ability to earn a living by shipping employment opportunities and ill-gotten wealth overseas to avoid paying a fair share of what it costs to maintain this nation, are traitors.

 Ours is an exceptional nation.
 Only a small percentage of our land is fertile; a lot is uninhabitable.
 It was because of the unique convergence of this being a secular nation whose leaders embraced the Protestant work ethic that The United States of America became the beacon of light that attracts ambitious persons from around the world.